Bangabandhu

 How we Implement our Design & Technology Curriculum

 Design and Technology is taught fortnightly for 1 hour and 10 minutes.
-We do not block our subjects as we want children to return regularly to the subject knowledge and concepts in order that they are regularly retrieving the tuaght knowledge and concepts, embedding these in their long term memory.
+We do not block our subjects as we want children to return regularly to the subject knowledge and concepts in order that they are regularly retrieving the taught knowledge and concepts, embedding these in their long term memory.
 This enables them to make progress - know more and remember more.

 Subject Specific Vocabulary